mi-m1/Compositionality/README.md

 # 20230531
-Ask Aline about access to ENCOW (Schaefer, 2014) data.
+Ask Aline about access to ENCOW (Schaefer, 2014) data. - Done

+Try the scripts on a simple example